Want to catch ad issues before Meta restricts your account? Monitor and protect it with Bïrch.

 Your feedback score reflects how satisfied customers are with their post-purchase experience when they buy from your shops or product ads.
 Low scores often come from complaints about product quality, misleading descriptions, or slow delivery.

 Aim to keep your score above three by setting clear expectations in your ads, delivering products as described, and providing good customer service.
+A score below 1 could lead to your business losing the ability to advertise or sell products on Meta platforms.

 Monitor ad performance and user feedback